ww44ss/ww44ss.github.io/_drafts/2016-8-13-Machine Learning for High Performance Reverse Geo-Coding.md

 {% endhighlight %}

-By changing `number.tom.compute` we can get an idea of how the thruput of this method scales.
+By changing `number.to.compute` we can get an idea of how the thruput of this method scales.
 The results of an experiment are shown below.

 <figure>